 The other residents of the LLC will be your best resource.
 You will experience the transition into college along with this group.
 You will learn together and teach together.
 You will help one another on assignments.
 You will learn to visit professors together.
 You will branch out and get involved in various areas of the campus and community, but you will always know that you also have a place with this group.

 The monthly fee for the LLC is the same as for a double occupancy room or an apartment.
-Your deposit amount will depend on when you apply; you can find more information at the Residence Life website and on your housing application.
+Your deposit amount will depend on when you apply; you can find more information at the Residence Life website.

 How do I join the LLC?